 This area code actually services two different areas of Florida.
 The section located on the east coast of Florida covers parts of Flagler, Alachua, and Volusia counties.
 The other, western section of the 386 area code services Columbia, Hamilton, Lafayette, Suwannee, and Union counties.
 Of all of the cities in either of the two areas, Daytona Beach is the biggest this area code serves.
 Introduced in 2001, the 386 helped relieve the other, full area codes in the state.

 The 863 area code services a large area of land, about 7,690.77 square miles.
 And, it is the prefix for 7,635,817 people that live in the area.
 Simply, it serves all of the “Heartland” of South Florida, otherwise known as Central Florida.
 Most notably, in 1999, it was set as the state’s first landlocked area code prefix.

 This area code is the designated area code for the coast of east-central Florida.
 Likewise, it contains a number of cities including Vero Beach, Port St. Lucie, Hobe Sound, Stuart, Indiantown, and more.
 The 772 area code covers 1,636.28 square miles and is the home area code for over 2,630,696 permanent residents.
 Ready for use in 2002, the 772 helped relieve the 561 area code which was servicing the location at the time.

-Closing: Calling Florida Residents with Florida Phone Numbers
+Closing: Calling Florida Residents with a USA Phone Number

 Above all, knowing that you can get a phone number with any of these Florida area codes may be a great idea for your business.
-Virtual local numbers from Global Call Forwarding are a quick and easy solution for calling Florida residents from their own area codes.
+USA phone numbers from Global Call Forwarding are a quick and easy solution for calling Florida residents from their own area codes.
 This way, you can make the business relationships in Florida that you need to reach people in this area.
 To conclude, if you’d like to learn more about getting a local virtual number or a toll free number for your business, contact us today.